EFFECTIVE DATE: 2/28/2019

 For Registered Users, as applicable in the specific context of use of the Platform and delivery of Services, in order to verify identification information as part of our legal and contractual obligations, we will collect and review personal information and identity credentials provided by you through use of identity database services and tools provided by third party service providers.

 Information Collected by Third Parties.

-Our Site and Services contain a link to a third-party payment provider to enable you to make payment for any Services (in the event your payment obligations to us are not managed through invoicing and other methods of payment).
+Our Platform and Services contain a link to a third-party payment provider to enable you to make payment for any Services (in the event your payment obligations to us are not managed through invoicing and other methods of payment).
 This company acts as separate entity and Controller (as that term is defined by applicable law) in relation to any billing or credit card information, and its processing is not governed by this Policy.
 We do not hold your billing data, other than records of actual charges and related information, and we are not responsible for the information practices of such third party.

 We have put in place security systems designed to prevent unauthorized access to or disclosure of the personal information you provide to us, and we take all reasonable steps to secure and safeguard this personal information.
 Our Platform's password-protected section requires users to give us unique identifiers such as their user name and password.
 Notarize employees are required to acknowledge that they understand and will abide by our policies with respect to confidential and private information.
 Additionally, we evaluate our third party service providers based upon the type of information they receive and process for our customers and then, based upon our security guidelines, require key vendors to confirm with us their confidentiality obligations and use of security processes.
 Moreover, permissioned access to our databases containing personal information is governed by our internal security policy.